 - Clean regularly

 - You should scoop clean your guinea pig’s cage every day and do a total dump weekly.
-If left in uncleaned conditions guinea pigs can quickly develop health problems.
+If left in uncleaned conditions, guinea pigs can quickly develop health problems such as upper respiratory infection or bumblefoot that will need to be treated with a veterinarian.

 - Let them run!

-- Guinea Pigs NEED to spend at least a few hours outside of their cage every day!
+- Guinea Pigs NEED to spend at least an hour outside of their cage every day in a space indoors!
 Exercise is crucial to keep them happy and healthy – just like us!

-- To learn more about caring for your guinea pig click HERE.
+- To learn more about caring for your guinea pig, you can view our guinea pig care guide HERE.

 Other Small Animals